mehrshad-kh/Mahya/README.md

 ## Nomenclature

-Mahya is a Persian girl's name.
-In Persian, the name might be written in on of two forms, one of which is more unique than the other.
+Mahya (مهیا) is a Persian girl's name.
+As a result, it may be written in one of two spellings, one of which, in fact the one I intended, is more unique than the other.